9 Amazing Resources for Aphasia Education & Support

 Aphasia is our passion.
 We work hard to not only bring you evidence-based apps for aphasia therapy, but also to provide you with useful resources, blog posts, and education about aphasia and speech therapy.
 Check out the Aphasia Resources section of our site for several helpful links for professionals and families

-We profile people with aphasia and their families (meet Byron, Dylan, Barbara, and Jennifer) as well as therapists who treat aphasia (get to know Karen, Megan, and Fabi).
+We profile people with aphasia and their families (meet Byron, Dylan, Barbara, and Jennifer) as well as therapists who treat aphasia (like Megan).
 We offer helpful “what is” articles to explain communication disorders like aphasia (including global, fluent, and non-fluent), apraxia, and primary progressive aphasia.
-On the blog you’ll find “how to” articles for aphasia treatment.
+You’ll find “how to” articles and “using apps” articles for aphasia treatment.
+And you can also use our App Finder to see which apps you can try for free.

 The Aphasia Institute is an amazing local resource for the residents of Toronto.
 Fortunately for the rest of us, they make many of their innovations and resources available to everyone through trainings, an online store, and digital downloads.

 The Supported Conversation for Adults With Aphasia (SCA™) technique should be mandatory training for all healthcare professionals.
 This overview will give you the basics on how to get your message IN, help get their message OUT, and to VERIFY that all went well while both acknowledging and revealing the competence of the person with aphasia.
 If you want to know more, take this self-directed online training module and share it with others.